-- 7.1 A member ceases to be a member of the association if: - a) the member dies; - b) the member ceases to be eligible to remain a member; - c) the member resigns from membership; or - d) the member is expelled from the association by the membership committee. - 7.2 A member may resign from membership of the association either without notice or with not more than one month's notice in writing to the Secretary. - 7.3 A member who ceases to be a member must not thereafter use any property of the association (including, without limitation, its copyright, trademarks, and other intellectual property) and must immediately return to the association all of the association's documents, records or other property in the possession, custody or control of the former member. - 7.4 Nothing in this clause prevents a former member from applying for readmission to membership.
-In considering an application for readmission, the management committee is entitled to take into account the facts and circumstances in which the prior membership (or memberships) ceased.
-Membership which has ceased under this clause may be reinstated at the discretion of the management committee without an application having been made with such conditions as it deems appropriate. - 7.5 Membership subscriptions, fees or levies paid by the former member may, at the management committee's discretion, be refunded on a pro-rata basis to the member on cessation of the membership.
+7.1 A member ceases to be a member of the Party if:

+- a) the member dies; - b) the member ceases to be eligible to remain a member; - c) the member resigns from membership; - d) the member is expelled from the Party by the Management Committee; - e) the member is convicted of a disqualifying electoral offence. - 7.2 A member may resign from membership of the Party with not more than one month's notice in writing to the Secretary. - 7.3 A member who ceases to be a member must not thereafter use any property of LCSA (including, without limitation, its copyright, trademarks and other intellectual property) and must immediately return to the Party Management Committee all of the Party's documents, records or other property in the possession, custody or control of the former member. - 7.4 Nothing in this clause prevents a former member from applying for readmission to membership.
+In considering an application for re-admission, the Management Committee is entitled to take into account the facts and circumstances in which the prior membership (or memberships) ceased.
+Membership which has ceased under this clause may be reinstated at the discretion of the Management Committee without an application having been made with such conditions as it deems appropriate. - 7.5 Membership subscriptions, fees or levies paid by the former member may, at the Management Committee's discretion, be refunded on a pro-rata basis to the member on cessation of the membership.